Extension of the spine: It’s beneficial. It is harmful.

 stenosis.
 (2) In a degenerative lumbar spine with spinal stenosis, flexion widened

-the vertebral canal and reduced pain while extension exacerbated
+the vertebral canal and relieved pain while extension exacerbated

 the key to getting the benefits of extension is in knowing